 While there’s many other settings and features to Facebook advertising, keeping these tips in mind should help get you off the ground for now.
 If it sounds like a bit too much work, consider outsourcing these tasks to a digital marketing manager who specializes in reaching customers through social media.

-Whether you and your business decide to go at it alone or enlist the help of a digital marketing expert, you won’t regret reaching out to your customers through Facebook advertising.
+Whether you and your business decide to go at it alone or enlist the help of digital marketing agencies, you won’t regret reaching out to your customers through Facebook advertising.